 Best Overall: Fresh Rose Deep Hydration Toner

-Not only is this crowd-favorite alcohol-free, it also uses gentle rose fruit extract for toning purposes, rather than some of the more astringent ingredients found in other formulas.
+Not only is this crowd-favorite alcohol-free, but it also uses gentle rose fruit extract for toning purposes, rather than some of the more astringent ingredients found in other formulas.
 On the hydrating side of things, rosewater and rose flower oil (there are even real rose petals in the bottle!) soothe and nourish, while hyaluronic acid also does some heavy hydration lifting.
-So much so that, according to the results of a clinical study, it increased hydration by an impressive 46 percent for six hours after applications.
+So much so that, according to the results of a clinical study, it increased hydration by an impressive 46% for six hours after application.

 Best Drugstore Option: Thayers Witch Hazel Alcohol Free Unscented Toner